saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 true
 ```

-With the attribute lookup, depending on the state of the checkbox, we receive either a `null` or a `true` boolean value.
-Whereas with `.isSelected` we get a boolean value either way.
+With the attribute lookup, depending on the state of the checkbox, we receive either a `null` or a `true` boolean value whereas with `.isSelected` we get a boolean value either way.

 Let's see what these approaches look like when put to use in our test.